This site was built to teach you how to become a rat removal ninja.

 Now I am sharing what I learned with you.

 Step one in the removal process is letting go of any uncertainty you have about doing these rodents harm.
 Deep down most of us want to “live and let live” and the idea of harming another living creature unsettles us.

 Let it go.
 The only thing these rodents care about is destroying your property and spreading disease.
 They will not play nice.
 They will not go away on their own.
 If you want these nasty things gone then the only option is to kill them.

 Removing Rats with Traps

-There are several types of rat traps available.
+There are several types of traps available.
 There are snap traps, electric traps, live traps and glue traps.

-To find out which traps work best and how to use them effectively and safely read this article on Rat Traps That Work.
+To find out which traps work best and how to use them effectively and safely read this article on Rat Traps that Work.